Chia-Network/cadt/docs/Remote_Installation_Guide.md

 There should be messages saying “governance config found” and data is being downloaded.

-When you successfully run climate-warehouse, it will create the config file at /.chia/mainnet/climate-warehouse/v1/config.yaml.
-The configuration file options are documented at [https://github.com/Chia-Network/climate-warehouse#configuration](https://github.com/Chia-Network/climate-warehouse#configuration).
+When you successfully run cadt, it will create the config file at /.chia/mainnet/cadt/v1/config.yaml.
+The configuration file options are documented at [https://github.com/Chia-Network/cadt#configuration](https://github.com/Chia-Network/cadt#configuration).

 If you chose to set up a cloud storage object like the AWS S3 bucket, then you should use the public URL for the cloud storage object as the value for configuration variable “DATALAYER_FILE_SERVER_URL”.

-The climate-warehouse executable needs to be restarted to pick up any changes to the config.yaml file, which can be done with ctrl+c in the terminal window where climate-warehouse is running and then simply starting the executable again.
+The cadt executable needs to be restarted to pick up any changes to the config.yaml file, which can be done with ctrl+c in the terminal window where cadt is running and then simply starting the executable again.

 ## Automate services startup with systemd